jorjuarez/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-**Initial Discovery -** An investigation was initiated to address concerns about unauthorized Tor usage.
+**Initial Discovery -** An investigation was initiated to address concerns about unauthorized TOR usage.
 Used the following KQL query to hunt for file events related to "tor" or "firefox," which led to the initial discovery on z-travelagent  (see Appendix A).

 **Query used to locate events - Appendix A:**